 If you have any questions about the Visas on Campus Service, contact the Student Hub.

 Download the International Student Visa Application Form (407kB)

 What you need to bring to apply for your student visa on campus at AUT

-- Evidence that you have paid your fees (such as a receipt or payment acknowledgement)
+- Evidence that you have paid your fees (such as a receipt, payment acknowledgement, financial guarantee or scholarship letter)

 - Proof of living expenses: you need to have at least NZ$15,000 for one year or NZ$7,500 for one semester after you have paid your tuition fees.
 You can show this through: